Home/Article /Road Trip vs Flying Comparison: Which Is More Affordable?

 Flight is generally a pocket-friendly means of transportation for a solo traveler.

-Adding another passenger to a road trip doesn't increase the cost in the same proportion as a single person does on flights, and thus lowers the cost of a road trip.
+Adding another passenger to a road trip doesn't increase the cost in the same proportion as adding a single passenger to flights, thereby lowering the cost of a road trip.

-Fuel, tolls, and wear-and-tear costs of a car are the hidden costs of a road trip.
+Fuel, tolls, and wear-and-tear costs are the hidden costs of a road trip.

 By applying the cheap flight booking tips, avoiding hidden fees, and bringing your own food and water on board, you can make your flight cost less.